MalekChahin2001/MalekChahin2001/README.md

 # Hi there, I'm Malek Chahin 👋

 ### 🚀 About Me
 I'm currently a student pursuing an MSc in Engineering of Robotics.
-With a strong passion for data science and machine learning, I have developed expertise in Python, SQL, Jupyter, and various data manipulation and analysis libraries such as NumPy and Pandas.
+With a strong passion for data science and machine learning, I have developed expertise in Python, SQL, Jupyter, and various data manipulation and analysis libraries such as NumPy and Pandas in addition to multiple visualization libraries.
 I love working on projects and continually learning new things, especially through platforms like Kaggle.

 ### 🎓 Education
 - **MSc in Engineering of Robotics** (3rd year)

 ### 🛠️ Skills and Technologies
-- **Programming Languages:** Python, SQL
+- **Programming Languages:** Python, SQL, C,  C#, HTML,
 - **Data Science and Machine Learning:** Jupyter, NumPy, Pandas, scikit-learn, dash, matplotlib, seaborn, folium, plotly
 - **Tools and Platforms:** GitHub, Kaggle